Lhasa Apso

 About the Lhasa Apso

-Standing 10 to 11 inches tall and weighing 12 to 18 pounds, the Lhasa Apso is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 10 to 11 inches tall and weighing 12 to 18 pounds, the Lhasa Apso is a small-sized dog.
+Their floor-length coat served as insulation against the extreme cold of the Tibetan plateau at altitudes above 13,000 feet, with long facial hair protecting their eyes from wind and glare.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview